 The DSE will complete and submit the ESIS Part I to the Illinois Tollway, including photographs of all potential agricultural areas taken during the site visit.
 Based on the information provided in the ESIS, the Illinois Tollway will make a recommendation, in writing, of one of the following:

-- a. there is no reason for further investigation, or - b. further investigation is required.
+- There is no reason for further investigation, or - Further investigation is required.

 Further investigation and coordination with the IDOA may be required for any of the following: